gorkthe134th/CaseppCompiler/README.md

 A minimum required language specification was provided by the associated professor, but I have also expanded the syntax and supported additional features when I deemed it appropriate.<br>
 The full language documentation can be viewed bellow.<br>
 The compiler's output language will be RISC-V assembly.<br>
-Current functionality is limited to Lexical and Syntactical Analysis.<br>
+Current functionality is limited to Intermediate Code generation.<br>
-The input file encoding is also currently restricted to UTF-8.<br>

 ## Case++ Documentation